prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 This version splits prometheus-node-exporter chart recording and altering rules in separate config values.
 Instead of `defaultRules.rules.node` the 2 new variables `defaultRules.rules.nodeExporterAlerting` and `defaultRules.rules.nodeExporterRecording` are used.

-Also the following defaultRules.rules has been removed as they had no effect: `kubeApiserverError`, `kubePrometheusNodeAlerting`, `kubernetesAbsent`, `time`.
+Also, the following defaultRules.rules has been removed as they had no effect: `kubeApiserverError`, `kubePrometheusNodeAlerting`, `kubernetesAbsent`, `time`.

 The ability to set a rubookUrl via `defaultRules.rules.rubookUrl` was reintroduced.